asalih/ai-query/README.md

 ```

 ## Run
-To run index.py you need to provide an API Key from openapi and the Case.ppc file.
+To run index.py you need to provide an API Key from openapi and a Case.ppc file.
 ```
 API_KEY=<api key> CASE_PPC=<path> python index.py
 ```